OptimalSlope/manual/_pages/Tutorials/Workflow.md

 </tbody>
 </table>

-Save this imported model as:
+Save this imported model with a clear name.
+In this tutorial, the suggested example name is:

 ```text
 Block_Model_Slope
 ```

+You may use another valid Datamine file name, as long as you can clearly identify it later as the slope-angle model.

 #### 6. Combine the two block models